tkareine/tweetwine/README.md

 ### HTTP proxy setting

-If `$http_proxy` environment variable is set, Tweetwine attempts to use the URL in the environment variable as HTTP proxy for all its HTTP connections.
+If `$http_proxy` environment variable is set, Tweetwine attempts to use the URL in the environment variable as HTTP proxy for its HTTP connections.
 This setting can be overridden with `--http-proxy` and `--no-http-proxy` command line options.

 ### Bash command line completion support